Digital Signature Validation

 - "./path-on-the-host:/certificate-stores"

-Note that for performance reasons, PSPDFKit Server defers loading certificate files until a signature needs to be validated, so you will need to open a signed document to test that the files are loaded as expected.
+Note that for performance reasons, PSPDFKit Server defers loading certificate files until a signature needs to be validated, so you’ll need to open a signed document to test that the files are loaded as expected.